 More than 50 million Americans and 80,000 San Franciscans are currently uninsured.

 San Francisco Community Clinic Consortium continually educates our elected and appointed public officials about the needs of our partner clinics and the patients and communities they serve.
-In the recent decision-making process about federal health care reform, we advised then-Speaker Pelosi on the crucial role that Community Health Centers are prepared to fulfill in extending health care coverage.
-It is estimated that the subsequent passage of the Patient Protection and Affordable Care Act will result in an additional 3.4 million Californians being insured by 2016.
-SFCCC is participating in local planning efforts for implementation of the Act, and SFCCC’s partner clinics are fully committed to expanding our services to care for additional patients.
+In the recent decision-making process about federal health care reform, we advised then-Speaker Nancy Pelosi on the crucial role that Community Health Centers are prepared to fulfill in extending health care coverage.
+It is estimated that the subsequent passage of the Patient Protection and Affordable Care Act (ACA) will result in an additional 3.4 million Californians being insured by 2016.
+SFCCC is participating in local planning efforts for implementation of the ACA, and SFCCC’s partner clinics are fully committed to expanding our services to care for additional patients.